 - Even though the final stage a.k.a personal interview round is not a test of your writing abilities, it still requires as much alertness and knowledge as the former ones.

-Keep in mind the Exam Dates and UPSC CSE Syllabus
+Keep Yourself Updated with the Dates and Syllabus

 The key to your success depends on how closely you can align yourself with the UPSC syllabus and the allotted exam dates.